 - Canada Savings Bonds (CSBs) have a lower interest rate than Canada Premium Bonds (CPBs).

 |Savings Bond Investment Vehicles||TFSA, RRSP, RRIF|

 What will replace Canada Savings Bonds?

 The Government of Canada does not currently offer a direct Canada Savings Bond replacement.
 With that being said there are now many safe tools for investment and savings available.
 For example, you can enjoy guaranteed payments with higher interest rates with GICs.
 See our investment guide to find a savings and investment mechanism that matches you!

-We recommend speaking directly with a financial advisor for personalized advice.
+Alternatively, we recommend speaking directly with a financial advisor for personalized advice.